 Breaks and Transitions Between Terms

 Students will be tested on arrival and then on a regular basis throughout the term.
 Currently, results typically are received within 24-48 hours.
-Faculty and staff will also participate in the testing protocol.
+Faculty and staff who have regular interaction with students will also participate in the testing protocol.

-Additionally, it is likely that fellow scurry members, classmates, and other close contacts will be tested and required to self-isolate until their results are received.
+Additionally, it is likely that fellow scurry members, classmates, and other close contacts will be tested and required to quarantine in their room for a designated period of time (7-10 days).
 Only those who have been in close physical proximity to a student who tests positive will be notified.
-Meals will be delivered to self-isolating students during this time period, as well.
+Meals will be delivered to quarantining students during this time period, as well.